jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - **Concurrent API Requests:** Modified the weather fetcher to use `asyncio.gather()` for parallel requests, significantly reducing total fetch time.
 - **Request Timeouts:** Added explicit timeouts to prevent the application from hanging on slow network connections.
 - **Accurate Data Only:** The system strictly displays only real data from the National Weather Service, with clear status messages when data is not yet available.
+- **Sunrise/Sunset Integration:** The weather API provides sunrise and sunset data that is used for the automatic day/night theme switching feature.

 ### OpenWeatherMap Integration (June 2025)
 - **OpenWeatherMap API:** Integrated OpenWeatherMap One Call 3.0 API for more accurate current weather data, replacing NWS for current conditions.